bouncycrab/bouncycrab.github.io/index.md

 * I do have a [GitHub](https://github.com/bouncycrab?tab=repositories) which contains some of my projects.
 They include a CodeReviewClassifier, a Mahjong App that trains you in mahjong, and a network stack allowing for TCP connections to be done over paper planes.
 (The last one was made as a troll project during Hack and Roll 2024, a hackathon organised by NUS Hackers.)
 <!-- If you have something to tell and wish to do so anonymously, you may drop a message [here](www.google.com).
 [Here](/responses) are my responses to (some of) your messages. -->
+This is a highly unorganised website that I randomly made up one fine afternoon, so please bear with the mess.

 # Links